kwmin90/game_list_app_igdb/README.md

 Allows users to search for games and add them to a list displayed in the home page.
 The home page will be overwritten with the games added by the user.
-The initial list is my favorite games :)
+The initial list contains my favorite games :)